galaxyproject/training-material/CONTRIBUTING.md

 The `docker` image must also integrate a Galaxy tour from the [`tours` repository](https://github.com/galaxyproject/galaxy-tours)

-> Want to learn more to a tutorial?
+> Want to learn more?
 [Check out our tutorial to build a Docker flavor for a tutorial](https://galaxyproject.github.io/training-material//topics/training/tutorials/create-new-tutorial-docker/tutorial.html)

 # How do I add new content?